Book Online

 Internal tooth bleaching is essentially a teeth whitening technique that works from the inside out.
 With traditional tooth whitening, you wear trays or get whitening treatments that target the exterior of the teeth.
 If you have healthy teeth, those methods can result in a whiter smile.

-What should I do following my internal bleaching tooth treatment?
+What should I do following my internal bleaching treatment?

 How long does internal tooth bleaching last?